That feeling is all too familiar…

 You need to keep your resume looking clean, clear, and simple to score well on an ATS, here’s how…

-Pro-TipThe header and footer areas aren’t the place for important details.
+Pro-TipThe header and footer areas aren’t the places for important details.
 A lot of Applicant Tracking Systems only read within standard margins so they won’t “look at” the information at the very top or bottom of your document.

 You’re probably thinking…

-There are so many formats (for example: txt, .pdf, .doc, .rtf etc.), what’s the right one for your resume?
+There are so many formats (for example txt, .pdf, .doc, .rtf, etc.), what’s the right one for your resume?

 A typical ATS won’t accept some types of file formats.
 You need to submit your resume or CV in the file format that the company specifies.
 Usually, you’ll find companies want a Word file, .docx, or a PDF file, .pdf.
 Check over the instructions in the job posting so you can make your application exactly how they want.